-Businesses occupying properties with rateable value below £51,000 will have their bills calculated using the small business non-domestic rating multiplier, unless charitable relief or rural relief is awarded.
-The multiplier for the year commencing 1 April 2017 is 46.6 pence in the pound.
+Businesses (including parish/town Councils) occupying properties with rateable value below £51,000 will have their bills calculated using the small business non-domestic rating multiplier, unless charitable relief or rural relief is awarded.
+The multiplier for the year commencing 1 April 2021 is 49.9 pence in the pound.

 A business that has just one property can claim 100% small business relief if its rateable value is less than £12,000.
 This will mean no rates are payable.